con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sna tshog gzhan dang lhan cig tu/ /
 > gsang bstod nas ni tshig 'di gsol/ /

-And with a host of other various
+And with a host of other numerous
 Vajrapāṇis—the lords of *guhyaka*s,
 Noble protectors and great wrathful kings—
 He spoke the following intensive praise: (164)